 If it looks like a greenish black poop, that’s called meconium.
 It’s filled with all the materials that your baby ingested while he/she was still inside your womb, like amniotic fluid, water, etc. It’s completely normal and will only last for a few days and will transition to regular, smelly newborn poop.

-Others would recommend applying vaseline, petroleum jelly or olive oil on your baby’s bum BEFORE they poop this out so it would be easy to clean after.
-I didn’t even know then that my baby would poop this but I think I was fine using the baby wet wipes to clean it off.
-It would just take a while though.
+Others would recommend applying coconut oil, vaseline, petroleum jelly or olive oil on your baby’s bum BEFORE they poop this out so it would be easy to clean after.

 Should I cover the umbilical cord and put it inside the diaper?